jelaxshan/tesla/README.md

 This is just a hobby project and you are welcome to contribute to it and copy any of the stylings.

-TODO:
-1. Adding Mobile menu and fix some styles
-2. Add tests
-3. Finish it with adding all links

 1. [Available scripts](#scripts)
 2. [Technology stack](#technology)
 3. [Useful information](#information)